 A man typically plays this trumpet-like instrument while standing centrally surrounded by village men and women who hold hands in a continuous circle.
 The dancers turn or change directions according to the rhythm, never turning their backs to the tarpa as the music director directs them.

-The Government of India has recognized the Warli paintings as “Masterpieces of National Integration” because they unite people of different cultural backgrounds living in India.
+The Government of India has recognized the Warli art designs as “Masterpieces of National Integration” because they unite people of different cultural backgrounds living in India.

 Artists create Warli paintings using natural pigments derived from plants, nature and wildlife such as mixture of rice, tall grass roots, leaves, and flowers.
 They paint these artworks on clothes, leaves, and walls.
 In 2003, UNESCO recognized the famous painting style as part of its Intangible Cultural Heritage list.